Argyris36/Argyris_Stringaris_CV/Argyris_Stringaris_CV.md

 **Journal Publications (as listed in PubMed)**

 Pat N, Want Y, **Stringaris A** (2022) A Longitudinally stable, brain-based predictive models explain the relationships of childhood intelligence with socio-demographic, psychological and genetic factors Human Brain Mapping (in press)

+Chavanne AV, Paillère Martinot PL, Pentilä J...**Stringaris A**...Martinot JL, Artiges E. (2022) Anxiety onset in adolescents: a machine-learning prediction.
+Molecular Psychiatry (in press)

+Tan A, Harrewijn A, Benson B, ...,**Stringaris A**, ...
+Pine D, Fox NA (2022) Striatal Activity to Reward Anticipation as a Moderator of the Relation Between Early Behavioral Inhibition and Changes in Anxiety and Depressive Symptoms from Adolescence to Adulthood JAMA Psychiatry (in press)

 Tetereva A, Li J, Deng J, **Stringaris A**, Pat N (2022) Integrating Task-Based Functional MRI Across Tasks Markedly Boosts Prediction and Reliability of Brain-Cognition Relationship.
 NeuroImage (in press)